-Upon return to Unicomarine Ltd. the various components of the MB samples were re-examined.
+Upon return to Thomson Unicomarine Ltd. the various components of the MB samples were re-examined.
 All extracted fauna was re-identified and re-counted for comparison with the participating laboratory's own counts.
 The sample residues were re-sorted and any missed fauna removed, identified and counted.
-All fauna weighed by the participating laboratories were re-weighed to 0.0001g by the same member of Unicomarine Ltd. staff using a standard technique.
+All fauna weighed by the participating laboratories were re-weighed to 0.0001g by the same member of Thomson Unicomarine Ltd. staff using a standard technique.

-The distributed macrobenthic sample (MB17) was an artificial replicate marine sample based upon subtidal fauna and sediment from Torbay.
-All thirteen laboratories subscribing to this module returned fauna and data; one laboratory (LB1636) disposed of their sorted residues, the remaining laboratories all supplied full samples for re-analysis.
+The distributed macrobenthic sample (MB18) was an artificial replicate estuarine sample based upon subtidal fauna and sediment from the Thames Estuary.
+Nine of the ten laboratories subscribing to this module returned fauna and data for re-analysis.
 None of the participating laboratories subsampled their residues.
-Seven participating laboratories did not supply biomass data.
-One laboratory (LB1636) processed their macrobenthic sample following their family level identification policy.
-A report for this exercise was distributed to the participating laboratories (Macrobenthic Exercise Results - MB17) and was also posted on the Scheme's website (www.nmbaqcs.org); additional comments are added below.
+Three participating laboratories did not supply biomass data.
+A report for this exercise was distributed to the participating laboratories (Macrobenthic Exercise Results - MB18) and was also posted on the Scheme's website (www.nmbaqcs.org); additional comments are added below.